AbdelRahmanSousa/Benchmarking-2D-to-3D-Converters/README.md

 ├── Benchmarking-2D-to-3D-Converters

 │   ├── dashboard.py
+│   ├── pretrained_models
+│   ├── reconstruction
+│   ├──   ├── Pix2Vox.py
+│   ├──   ├── reconstruction_dataset.py
+│   ├──   ├── model.py
+│   ├──   ├── Pix2VoxUtils

 ```

 *  Main Files Description

 `dashboard.py` the main dashboard that allows the user to upload a 2D floor plan and place devices in it.

+`Pix2Vox.py` a class that inherits from ReconstructionModel and is responsible for loading Pix2Vox network and convert models using it.

 Example